 - Francis of Paola Early Learning Center – located in Williamsburg, Brooklyn, NY

 - Esther Ashkenas Central Park Early Learning Center – located in Manhattan, NY

-Our preschools feature the following types of the classrooms:
+Our preschools feature the following types of classrooms:

-In the preschools, students have access to Related Services to address individual deficits and needs.
-Related Services are provided on the recommendations of the child’s Committee on Preschool Education (CPSE) and noted on his or her IFSP.
+Our preschool students have access to related services to address individual deficits and needs.
+Related services are provided on the recommendations of the child’s Committee on Preschool Education (CPSE) and noted on his or her IFSP.

 - Speech/Language Therapy